galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing-offline.md

 ## Getting started

-Galasa installations can vary in complexity depending on the context in which it is used.
-Invariably though, all first-time installations begin with the Eclipse IDE (you can download it from <a href="https://www.eclipse.org/downloads/packages/installer" target="_blank">the Eclipse website</a>) and the download and integration of the Galasa plug-in.
+If you are installing Galasa by using Eclipse, begin with the Eclipse IDE (you can download it from <a href="https://www.eclipse.org/downloads/packages/installer" target="_blank">the Eclipse website</a>) and the download and integration of the Galasa plug-in.
+Check the current compatibility between Eclipse and Galasa versions in the table provided in the [Prerequisites](prerequisites) documentation.

 The Galasa plug-in is accompanied by Galasa SimBank - a demonstration application - which sits on top of a very small middleware layer called SimPlatform (you may see its name in some console messages, but you will otherwise not need to interact with SimPlatform).

 <!-- Later, you are likely to want to enhance your test capabilities and exploit Galasa's ability to integrate with automated CI/CD pipelines and a Kubernetes or equivalent container orchestration environment.
 Other similar but more complex scenarios are also possible, and may be required if your situation demands it. -->

-This section describes the most common initial installation scenario - using Eclipse to install the Galasa plug-in - together with SimPlatform/SimBank - on your local machine and preparing it to run an initial set of provided tests against a simulated mainframe application.
+This section describes using Eclipse to install the Galasa plug-in - together with SimPlatform/SimBank - on your local machine and preparing it to run an initial set of provided tests against a simulated mainframe application.

 ## Prerequisites

 Depending on how you use Galasa, there are several software prerequisites, some or all of which you may have already installed.

-### Java

-Galasa tests and Managers are written in Java - you will need to install a Java version 11 JDK or later to use it. _Note:_ We do not currently support Java 17 or later.

-### Eclipse

-If you do not already have an Eclipse installation, you can <a href="https://www.eclipse.org/downloads/packages/installer" target="_blank">download</a> a version of Eclipse appropriate for your machine.
-Choose a package that supports your required level of Java development - _Eclipse IDE for Java Developers_ or _Eclipse IDE for Java EE Developers_.
-If you are unsure, then the _Eclipse IDE for Java Developers_ should be fine, and you can always add plug-ins if and when you discover you need them.

-You can check the current compatibility between Eclipse and Galasa versions in the table provided in the [Getting started using Eclipse](/docs/getting-started) documentation.

-### Gradle

-You will need to install Gradle, which is used to build the Galasa software.
-You can check the current compatibility between Gradle and Galasa versions in the table provided in the [Creating a Galasa project](/docs/writing-own-tests/setting-up-galasa-project) documentation.

-### Docker (Required if using the Docker image)

-If you want to deploy the Docker image that is provided in the zip file, you will need to have Docker installed.

-### (Optional) A 3270 terminal emulator

-Although you do not need a 3270 emulator to run a Galasa test (even if it tests a 3270 application) you can use one to explore Galasa Simbank, a simulated version of an application that helps you get acquainted with Galasa before connecting to a real mainframe to run your own tests.
-There are many such emulators available but IBM's Personal Communications (PCOMM) is frequently used, as is IBM's Host on Demand software, which includes support for Windows, Linux and MacOS.
+For a full list of prerequisites, see the [Prerequisites](prerequisites) documentation.

 ## Getting started